danvk/boggle-paper/paper/paper.typ

 == Conclusions
 <conclusions>

-- Hillclimbing works well for Boggle.
-This is likely because the score function is relatively smooth.
-High-scoring boards are surrounded by other high-scoring boards.
-- Branch and Bound can be greatly accelerated by using a tailor-made tree structure and algorithms.
-- 4x4 Boggle Maximization has been solved, but 5x5 maximization remains well out of reach.
+Using Branch and Bound, Orderly Trees, and some tailor-made algorithms, we're able to achieve a factor of a billion speedup over brute-force search.
+This is enough to prove that the highest-scoring board found via hillclimbing is, in fact, the global optimum.
+It's likely that hillclimbing is so effective because the score function produces a relatively smooth fitness landscape.
+The approach taken in this paper requires solving an NP-Hard problem, and it will not scale well to 5x5 or 6x6 Boggle maximization, which remain well out of reach.